By CAMERON BENNETT, LUCIA GAME, CARMEN HOM, and VIDHI SACHDEVA

 Left: Daniel Iwicki, Henry Schoenhoff, Nick Padula, and Amy Griffiths enjoy the Saturday morning hike to Washington Park before the Portland office picnic.
 Right: Interns Emily Andrus, Dara Osher, Nick Padula, and Cody Casebier work diligently to come up with a transportation plan for the fictional town of Milton.

-At its core, the jamboree is most remarkable because of the people involved.
-It was exciting to spend a week sharing new experiences and bonding with Kittelson interns from across the United States, from Boston to Bend.
+At its core, the jamboree is remarkable because of the people involved.
+We spent a week sharing new experiences and bonding with Kittelson interns from across the United States, from Boston to Bend.
 We met many people in the fascinating field of transportation through “meet and greet” events with the plangineers (planners + engineers) from Kittelson’s Portland office and through our bike tour with the public transportation agency interns.

 One of the things I took away from the intern day was the importance of different perspectives and experiences.
 All the interns came with different perspectives and from different places, but that diversity is important to not only Kittelson, but every organization.- Tyger Liner, Intern, Oregon Department of Transportation

-By and large, every intern was blown away by the jamboree.
-The intern class of 2018 was made up of bright, sociable, passionate individuals, creating an instant positive group dynamic and some wonderful conversation.
-What surprised us even more was to find that the rest of Kittelson was much the same—full of interesting, positive, interactive people.
-The jamboree served to engage, educate, and inspire those of us lucky enough to be there, and, in the words of Kittelson engineer Jamestaun Kraupp, it “put a little gas in the tank.”
+The intern class of 2018 comprised a group of bright, sociable, and passionate individuals who generated an instantly positive group dynamic and some wonderful dialogue.
+What surprised us even more was discovering that the rest of Kittelson was much the same—a group of interesting, positive, interactive people.
+The jamboree engaged, educated, and inspired those of us lucky enough to be there, and, in the words of Kittelson engineer Jamestaun Kraupp, it “put a little gas in the tank.”

-We would like to extend our gratitude to all of the individuals who put their time and effort into making the week and the program special for us.
-All of us now consider ourselves a part of the Kittelson family as well.
+We extend our gratitude to all of the individuals who put their time and effort into making the week and the program special for us.
+We all now consider ourselves a part of the Kittelson family!